Angr Issue: How to Tackle State Explosion with State Merging

 0x04 Real example that could cause state explosion

 The only thing I want to highlight with this example is that: no matter how the angr API changes in the future, the superposition of a state should always be ready to collapse into any of the possible states in real execution.
-More specifically, if we examine the partial sum of power-of-2 bits for the byte at the end of each iteration, the partial sum should always evaluate to all values between 0x20 and 0x7E, if we constrain the input to be printable ASCII characters.
+This is the standard for checking if the merge operation is successful nor not.
+More specifically, if we examine the delta amount along any axis at the end of each iteration, it is exactly one of [0, +1, -1].

 // real_example.c